venkat8268/clothorythm/README.md

 - Used useSelector to access user data across components.
 - Based on Redux user state, handled conditional redirects and UI behavior.
 - Using onAuthStateChanged to restrict users to access panel if not logged in

+Todo

+- Create a hook for fetching videos from youtube api (done)
+- Save it to local storage and then to react redux
+- Fetch from redux store and render the video as background in the hero section